In this article

 Blog Articles

 Ransomware recovery involves actions organizations take to mitigate the impact of ransomware attacks.
-An organization's success in recovering from a ransomware attack depends heavily on the strength of its backup and data protection strategies, as well as the severity of the ransomware's impact.
+An organization's success in recovering from a ransomware attack depends heavily on the strength of its backup and data protection strategies, and the severity of the ransomware's impact.

 1. Role of backup in ransomware recovery